-There are several sources of labor law in Switzerland.
-The federal Code of Obligations, for example, sets out standards on matters including employment contracts and termination of employment, while the Federal Labor Act contains standards for many conditions of employment, including hours of work and overtime pay.
+The labor relationship in Switzerland is mainly regulated by the Federal Code of Obligations sets out standards on matters including employment contracts and termination of employment, while the Federal Labor Act contains standards for many conditions of employment, including hours of work and overtime pay.

 Hours & Pay Regulations

-The maximum number of working hours per week is 45 hours for employees working in the industry, office staff, technical and other employees, sales personnel in large retailing firms and 50 hours for all other employees.
+The maximum weekly working hours is 45 hours for employees working in industrial companies as well as for office staff, technical, sales staff and 50 hours for all other employees.

-For certain categories of establishments or workers, the maximum weekly working time may be temporarily extended by regulation for a maximum of four hours, provided that it does not exceed the annual average.
+For certain categories of employees, the maximum weekly hours can be extended by a maximum of 4 hours provided it is not exceeded on an annual average.

 Day and Evening Work

 Work performed between 6 a.m. to 8 p.m. is considered as day work, and from 8 p.m. to 11 p.m. is considered as evening work.
 The day and evening work of the individual employee, including breaks and overtime, must be within 14 hours.

 The beginning and end of day work and evening work can be determined differently between 5 a.m. and midnight if the employee representation in the company or, where there is no such representation, the majority of the employees concerned agree.
 Daytime and evening work, i.e. work carried out between 6 am and 11 pm may not exceed the timeframe of 17 hours.

 In case, work has been suspended due to operational reasons, or company holidays, or if an employee is granted a non-working day on his/her request, in such situations, an employer can deviate from the maximum weekly working time in such a manner that compensated work performed by an employee does not exceed 2 hours per day including overtime, except on non-working days or half days.